Intro / Jump menu

 Factory polluting the air with smoke rising up into the sky.

-All climate models show increasing global temperatures beginning shortly after the industrial revolution and increasing rapidly within the last 50 years.
+All climate models show increasing global temperatures beginning shortly after the Industrial Revolution and increasing rapidly within the last 50 years.

 This has produced an unequivocal scientific consensus that the Earth's climate system is warming, and that climate change is a result of human activity.

-Scientific research also agrees that we must act to reduce current levels greenhouse gas emissions and that global temperature increases need to be kept below 1.5°C of pre-industrial levels if we are to avoid the worst effects of climate change.
+Scientific research also agrees that we must act now to reduce current levels of greenhouse gas emissions and that global temperature increases need to be kept below 1.5°C of pre-industrial levels if we are to avoid the worst effects of climate change.

 • Rationalisation and modernisation

-• Carbon reduction in 2020
+• Carbon footprint and reduction targets

 • Net zero carbon campus by 2030

-• Decarbonisation project
+• Decarbonisation projects

 That is why we are asking the UWL community to back the UWL Go Green campaign and pledge to: